clhenrick/am-i-rent-stabilized/11ty/README.md

 These are Eleventy data files which configure the data for each page template.
 They use "computed data" to direct the locales JSON data from `src/_data/` to the correct page in the correct language.

 In addition to the pages, these files delegate the data for the primary navigation (`nav_main`), in-page navigation links (`nav_side`), and same page translation links (`localeLinks`).

+### js/

+The website's client side JavaScript.
+Most of the JS is for use with the homepage, although there is a separate entry point for the "info" pages.

 ### scss/